What is steroid treatment for multiple sclerosis (MS)?

 What can I expect the day of my treatment?

 - Plan to be at the treatment center for about one hour on the day(s) of your treatment.
-You may receive blood tests before the treatment to monitor your complete blood count and your sodium and potassium levels.

 - The medication is given by intravenous drip for 30 to 45 minutes or injected directly into a vein.

 - After the treatment, you can return to your normal daily activities, including driving.

 - Following the intravenous treatments, you will be asked to take an oral form of a steroid called prednisone.
 Your healthcare provider will give you a written schedule of when and how often to take the medicine.

 - You may also be given a prescription for a medication to reduce stomach irritation and possibly a medication to assist with sleep during the time you are on medication.

 In some patients with MS, the neurologist may suggest pulse steroids, a steroid given intermittently.
 This is usually done with an IV of methylprednisolone daily for three days every 2 to 3 months, sometimes with a taper after each course of steroids.
 In some patients, adding this to standard disease modifying agents may help improve the response to medications.
 Other patients may benefit from this type of treatment alone.
 Your healthcare provider will decide the most appropriate method for you.

 What are some possible side effects?